0DKhalid/COVID-19Tracker/readme.md

-## Sample Telegram For Tracke COVID-19 virus Cases.
+## Sample Telegram Bot For Tracke COVID-19 virus Cases.

 # Use: